docker/docs/content/config/daemon/systemd.md

 ---
 description: Controlling and configuring Docker using systemd
 keywords: dockerd, daemon, systemd, configuration, proxy, networking
-redirect_from:
+title: Configure the daemon with systemd
+aliases:
 - /articles/host_integration/
 - /articles/systemd/
 - /engine/admin/systemd/
 - /engine/articles/systemd/
-title: Configure the daemon with systemd
 ---

 This page describes how to customize daemon settings when using systemd.